Stationless Shared Mobility Programs

 h.
 Have a maintenance, cleaning, and repair schedule and plan that is approved by the City Clerk's Office;

 j.
-Have a mechanism by which customers can notify the local agent of the licensee to report safety and maintenance issues with a device or the service.
+Have a mechanism by which customers can notify the local agent of the licensee to report safety and maintenance issues with a device or the service; and

-6. Provide a plan to share with the City Clerk's Office aggregate, customer demographic data, that does not identify individual customers, payment methods, or individual trip history, on a monthly basis in a mutually agreed upon form.
+7. Provide a plan to share with the City Clerk's Office or a City-identified third-party researcher or contractor the aggregate customer demographic data, that does not identify individual customers, payment methods, or individual trip history, on a daily basis in a mutually agreed upon form.
 Such customer demographic data shall include, but not be limited to, the following:

 a.
 The number of bikes, E-bikes, and E-scooters in circulation;